moon3fire/rocket/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 Acknowledgements
-This project is based on the architecture shown in game engine series of @TheCherno.
+This project is based on the architecture shown in game engine series of github.com/TheCherno I am grateful to him for the tutorial!

 Contact
 Email: arman.isajanyan18@gmail.com